Raphhh/puppy-application/README.md

 ## Modules

 ### What is a module?
 A module is a class that wraps a specific list of services an controllers.
 The module receives the Application in argument.
-So, your module class can add to the Application any services or controllers that are in your package.
+So, your module class can add any services or controllers that are in your package.

 ```php